-Specialist solicitors from Irwin Mitchell’s public law department successfully secured an autism assessment for a man after NHS Bolton refused to fund this.
+Specialist solicitors from Irwin Mitchell’s Public Law & Human Rights department successfully secured an autism assessment for a man after NHS Bolton refused to fund this.

 Matthew Shaw, 35 had never had an assessment for autistic disorders even though he showed many of the symptoms associated with both autism and aspergers syndrome throughout his life.
 He had always struggled with communication and had other symptoms, including depression, difficulty with social interaction and repetitive behaviour.

-Without a diagnosis of such disorders, Matthew was struggling to access the support he needed in the community and therefore instructed Irwin Mitchell’s public law team to act on his behalf.
+Without a diagnosis of such disorders, Matthew was struggling to access the support he needed in the community and therefore instructed Irwin Mitchell’s Public Law & Human Rights team to act on his behalf.
 Irwin Mitchell’s specialist team wrote to Matthew’s local NHS Trust, Bolton Primary Care Trust, arguing that their policy in relation to autism assessments was discriminatory, as it did not allow Matthew to be assessed, for no valid reason.

 The letter threatened NHS Bolton with a legal review of its policy on the diagnosis and treatment of autistic related disorder.
 Through the hard work of solicitors at Irwin Mitchell, NHS Bolton offered Matthew an assessment, which found that he did in fact have aspergers syndrome.
 This finding has now allowed Matthew to gain access to the support he needed in the community.

 As a result of these findings, Irwin Mitchell’s input into this issue led NHS Bolton to check its policy on both aspergers syndrome and autism.
 A new policy has since been introduced, which included a pathways for diagnosing such disorders.